UXSoc/uxsoc-apps-cms/src/pages/index.md

   buttonVisible: true
   title: Mafia Associate Applications
 heroSection:
   description: "Hey there, UXer!
 Want to join the **Mafia Associate** run for **AY 2021-2022**?
-Read through the primer and see which position would fit you best. \U0001F440 Interested?
+Read through the primer and see which available position would fit you best. \U0001F440 Interested?
 Don’t forget to click apply!"
   title: BE A MAFIA ASSOCIATE
 departmentsSection:
   - cardSectionTitle: ''